world-admin/.github.html/runner-images-main/README.md

 <details>
    <summary><b><i>What image version is used in my build?</b></i></summary>

-Usually, image deployment takes 2-3 hours, and documentation in the `main` branch is only updated when deployment is finished.
+Usually, image deployment takes 2-3 days, and documentation in the `main` branch is only updated when deployment is finished.
 To find out which image version and what software versions are used in a specific build, see `Set up job` (GitHub Actions) or `Initialize job` (Azure DevOps) step log.
 <img width="1440" alt="actions-runner-image" src="https://user-images.githubusercontent.com/56982181/169595536-91a8a79b-d5e0-47d1-a736-510cff6cfb83.png">
 </details>